-I am a doctoral candidate in Library and Information Science, at the School of Information Sciences (iSchool) at the University of Illinois at Urbana-Champaign.
-My area of focus, in which I took my disciplinary Field Exam, is Educational Informatics.
+In August 2019 I received my PhD in Library and Information Science, from the School of Information Sciences (iSchool) at the University of Illinois at Urbana-Champaign.
+My area of focus is Educational Informatics.

-Having passed my preliminary examination/dissertation proposal defense in December, 2017, I am currently conducting research for my dissertation, “Exploring Communication Patterns in Massive Open Online Courses.”
+In June of 2019 I deposited my dissertation, entitled “Exploring Communication Patterns in Massive Open Online Courses.”

 I completed the Master of Science in Library and Information Science degree at the University of Illinois in 2013.
 I also earned a Master of Arts in Interdisciplinary Studies from the University of Washington – Tacoma in 2008 and a Bachelor of Arts in Anthropology degree from Bryn Mawr College in 2004.